uniflow-kt/uniflow-kt/README.md

 Here we have the following SafeResult builders:

-- safeCall
+- `safeCall { } ` - wrap SafeResult (data or exception)
-- networkCall - catch exception and wap it in a `NetworkException` object
+- `networkCall { } ` - wrap SafeResult, catch exception and wap it in a `NetworkException` object
-- databaseCall- catch exception and wap it in a `DatabaseException` object
+- `databaseCall { } `- wrap SafeResult, catch exception and wap it in a `DatabaseException` object

+You can also make your own SafeResult builder, depending on your APIs 👍

 ### Functional operators